 Remote Desktop Connection Manager is a free utility developed by Microsoft, widely used by network administrators, which allows you to manage multiple Remote desktop connections in a single user interface.

-RDCMan allows you to save groups and more server objects to connect to.
+RDCMan allows you to save groups and server objects to connect to.
 It is also possible to save the login credentials to avoid typing them at every connection.
-However, the RDCMan archive files, also containing the credentials, are saved on the disk and, considering that Microsoft has not provided the utility of a “Master Password” feature, any attacker who has access to the computer can easily connect to remote machines simply by opening RDCMan.
+However, the RDCMan archive files that contain the credentials are saved on the disk and, considering that Microsoft has not provided the utility of a “Master Password” feature, any attacker who has access to the computer can easily connect to remote machines simply by opening RDCMan.
 Using BitBlocker with the protection of a disk drive dedicated to saving Remote Desktop Connection Manager (RDCMan) files can be considered an obligatory method to protect connection data from unauthorized access.
 The following is the error of RDCMan when trying to access its files, protected inside an encrypted drive:

 Use Iperius to back up folders and files from a BitLocker-protected disk: